endoflife-date/endoflife.date/products/ipad.md

 > The iPad is a line of tablet based computers designed and marketed by Apple Inc. that use Apple's
 > iOS and iPadOS mobile operating system.

-Most likely, new iPad models will come out in September every year (with a few possible exceptions).
-Apple occasionally releases security updates for much older devices, such as [this security fix in iOS 12.5.6](https://support.apple.com/HT213428) which was pushed to iPad Air, iPad Mini 2, and iPad Mini 3.
+iPad Air, iPad Mini 2, and iPad Mini 3 are still receiving [iOS 12 security updates](https://support.apple.com/en-us/HT213597).

 Apple maintains a list of Supported iPhone models
 [on its website](https://support.apple.com/en-in/guide/ipad/ipad213a25b2/ipados).